RePAIRProject/fragment-restoration/effect_of_BlackMarkRemoval_on_semantic_seg/readme.md

 Then we apply Black mark detection using YOLO on them, later we apply our inpainting method, and we get semantic segmentation network's prediction on these new "black marks removed" images.
+Although, numerical results (meanIOU) remains more or less the same.
+Visually we can see a more appealing result in cleaned fragments.

 Below we plot the images before and after this method: